francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Argot Cheat Sheet.md

       - ford
       - hill
       - crossing into a tunnel hex onto the other map
-      - next hex after a ford (representing river crossing)
       - enemy hex
-  - They get +1 to movement if all movement is along a road (and ignore any terrain penalty, like city)
+  - They get +1 to movement if all movement is along a road

 # How do we fight?
 After movement is over, combat starts with every contested hex where Player 1 is the attacking player.